UhhhAaron/SaladBind/README.md

 **This application is not affiliated with Salad Technologies.** It is made by LIT Devs, for the entire Salad community.

-We have a [Discord server](https://discord.gg/zpsN7swhfD) if you want to talk to us!
-There is also a [SaladBind FAQ](https://wiki.litdevs.org/wiki/SaladBind/FAQ) available.
+We have a [Discord server](https://discord.gg/zpsN7swhfD) if you want to talk to us, **however there is no support for SaladBind there**.
+If you need support you're looking for the [SaladBind FAQ](https://wiki.litdevs.org/wiki/SaladBind/FAQ).

 ## Features